-^b Department of Physics, Old Dominion University, Norfolk, VA 23529
+^c Department of Physics, Old Dominion University, Norfolk, VA 23529

-^c Theory Center, Jefferson Lab, Newport News, VA 23606
+^d Theory Center, Jefferson Lab, Newport News, VA 23606

-^d Physics Division, Argonne National Laboratory, Argonne, IL 60439
+^e Physics Division, Argonne National Laboratory, Argonne, IL 60439

-(Dated: August 24, 2017)
+(Dated: February 21, 2018)

 Ab initio calculations of the Gamow-Teller (GT) matrix elements in the β decays of 6He and 10C and electron captures in 7Be are carried out using both variational and Green's function Monte Carlo wave functions obtained from the Argonne v{18} two-nucleon and Illinois-7 three-nucleon interactions, and axial many-body currents derived from either meson-exchange phenomenology or chiral effective field theory.
 The agreement with experimental data is excellent for the electron captures in 7Be, while theory overestimates the 6He and 10C data by $\sim 2\%$ and $\sim 10\%$, respectively.
 We show that for these systems correlations in the nuclear wave functions are crucial to explain the data, while many-body currents increase by $\sim 2-3\%$ the one-body GT contributions.
-These findings suggest that the longstanding g_A -problem, i.e., the systematic overprediction ($\sim 20\%$ in $A \leq 18$ nuclei) of GT matrix elements in shell-model calculations, may be resolved, at least partially, by correlation effects.